 Written by: Chip Zdarsky and Nadia Shammas, Art by: Jacob Phillips and Ziyed Yusuf Ayoub, Cover by: Jacob Phillips.

 Easton Newburn, ex police officer with a hardened approach to his cases, now works for the Mafia families as an independent private eye.
-He takes no side, investigating the crimes that the police force don’t want to touch.
-With being the middle man to many crime families though, is he in over his head?
+He takes no side while investigating the crimes that the police don’t want to touch.
+As the middle man to many crime families though, is he in over his head?

-Newburn issue 4 will be released from Image Comics on 2nd March from your Local Comic Shop as well as comixology
+Newburn Issue 3 was released by Image Comics on 2nd February from your Local Comic Shop as well as comixology

 Andrew Carr was blessed to grow up watching the animated series of Batman, X-Men, and his favorite, Spider-Man.This started his dive into the comics world, which resulted in meeting his amazing cosplaying wife Imogen.
 They live in England with their Sinister Six dogs.